 Consult your GP for help!

+None of this means that you shouldn’t go ahead and seek to understand the basis of your problems.
 Ask your GP to recommend you to a local specialist or approach your local branch of the National Autistic Society.
 Learning to understand yourself and why you are the way you are can often prove to be a great help as you seek to function more effectively within a difficult and stressful world.

 A formal diagnosis will also open up a network of support in the form of local branches of the National Autistic Society.
 There will be a waiting list for an NHS assessment but a private assessment can be expensive.
 It depends upon how urgent you consider it to be.